-Four bike paths in the western parts of Korea create the Western Routes.
-They follow three major rivers (Geum, Yeongsan, Seomjin) and five mountain streams (Ocheon).
+Four bike paths in Korea’s western regions create the Western Routes.
+They follow three rivers (Geum, Yeongsan, Seomjin) and five mountain streams (Ocheon).
 Each explores unique topographies and local cultures.

 Ocheon Bicycle Path